Breakfast Club of Canada is led by an experienced team of caring, committed professionals.

 Our leadership team’s drive and determination are matched only by their dedication to serving children and youth across the country.

-New Managing Director to the Club, Tommy Kulczyk joined Breakfast Club of Canada’s team under a year ago.
+Tommy Kulczyk joined Breakfast Club of Canada’s team as Managing Director in 2019.
 Tommy’s path had crossed BCC’s as he worked his way up at Sun Youth for 35 years.
 In those years, he managed to federate many actors around the children’s cause, setting up, amongst other things, what has become La grande guignolée des médias.
 He had the great challenge to coordinate the emergency aid department, making sure that families had access to resources in challenging times such as floods and power outing.
 He then joined the City of Montreal as the first Children’s Commissioner, creating the structure that would allow for this city to ensure their children thrive.

 It is no coincidence that, as an adult, the leader works tirelessly to contribute to the fight against poverty and social exclusion, as he says he’s grown up seeing this in his backyard.